MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-currency-and-price-lists-issues.md

 ---
-title: Troubleshoot issues related to currency and price list
+title: Troubleshoot issues with currency and price lists
-description: Learn how to troubleshoot issues with currency and price list in Dynamics 365 Sales.
+description: Provides resolutions for the known issues that are related to currency and price lists in Dynamics 365 Sales.
 author: sbmjais
 ms.author: shjais
 ms.topic: troubleshooting
-ms.date: 02/23/2022
+ms.date: 02/28/2022
 ---

-# Troubleshoot issues with currency and price lists
+# Troubleshoot issues with currency and price lists in Dynamics 365 Sales

-This article helps you troubleshoot and resolve issues related to currency and price lists.
+This article helps you troubleshoot and resolve issues related to currency and price lists in Dynamics 365 Sales.

-<a name="update_currency_existing-oqoi"> </a>
-## Issue: I can't update the currency or price list for an opportunity, quote, order, or invoice
+## Issue: Can't update the currency or price list for an opportunity, quote, order, or invoice

 ### Cause